Utapao Rayong-Pattaya Airport Guide

 Despite that the terminal is not as big as other two airports in Bangkok; it has several facilities that make the passengers feel more comfortable.
-Some of the features available include a refreshment center, informational desk regarding medical care, lost and found, baggage and money exchange services.
+In July 2019, Central DFS inked a deal to operate various retails outlets and restaurants in the terminal buildings.

 Short term parking is 20 Baht per hour for a maximum of 6 hours.
-Longer than that is charged at 140 Baht per day.
+Longer than 7 hours is charged at 140 Baht per day.
 Covered parking bays are available.
-It is only a two minute walk form the car park to the terminal building.
+It is only a two minute walk from the car park to the terminal building.

 Coffee shop and restaurant